sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 }
 ```

-The project build tools we provide have extra functionality: When you don't have a checked out submodule of the main OpenRemote repository, it will look up Java dependencies in the OpenRemote repository.
-That way you can only depend on the published and versioned OpenRemote SPI and API artifacts.
-However, when you work with a checked out submodule of the main OpenRemote project, your custom project will use an internal project dependency on the SPI and API code, so you are up on the latest and can change your project and OpenRemote code at the same time.

-Add OpenRemote dependencies and tasks to your `myextension1/`, create `myextension1/build.gradle' with:
+Add OpenRemote dependencies and tasks to your `myextension1/build.gradle' with:

 ```
 apply plugin: "java"